 A sudoku solution and an order 9 latin square are both examples of what (e.g. in [ 1 ]) are called full sets of mutually disjoint permutation matrices of order 9: sets of nine permutation matrices such that their sum-matrix has a 1 in every cell, i.e. in each pair of distinct matrices P, Q from that set corresponding cells have at most one '1': P(i,j) × Q(i,j) = 0, for all pairs of indices (i,j).

+A full set of mutually disjoint permutation matrices of order 9 will always translate into an order 9 latin square.
+For it to also be a sudoku, the additional permutation constraint on the composite matrix' nine 3x3 squares needs to hold.
 If in a sudoku solution or an order 9 latin square we replace the numbers 1 to 9 by, e.g., nine different colors, here are two examples of grids that we may get:

-In one of my cherished recurrent dreams I am outfitting my late mother's perished piano with a player system that, controlled by a relatively simple script, would endlessly perform the '27+22 Variations', for all of the 362,880 different colourings of the initial sudoku solution.
+In one of my cherished recurrent dreams I outfit my late mother's perished piano with a player system that, controlled by a relatively simple script, would endlessly perform the '27+22 Variations', for all of the 362,880 different colourings of the initial sudoku solution.
 Placed in a secure and serene space (a chapel, perhaps, or museum) and given some regular technical and mechanical care, the perished piano would play the variations for an estimated duration of approximately 125 years.

 This is a bigger-than-human-lifetime duration, but still an oversee-able one, and a period of time over which one may imagine keeping the old piano in a working state.
 Were one to also include all or some of the variants resulting from (combinations of) permutation of and within 3-blocks of rows (bands)/3-blocks of columns (stacks), from transposition, rotation, reflection in the middle column, middle row or in one of the two diagonals (all of these together form the group of symmetries of a sudoku solution), the number of 24/7 playing years will quickly run into the millions, time here floating into an utterly unimaginable future, whatever be our dreams and/or (il){de}lusions.